 Richmond Real Estate Lawyers

-Therefore, it's always good to have at least some knowledge of Richmond's real estate law.
+Therefore, it's a smart idea to obtain at least a very basic knowledge of how real estate law in Richmond works.

 Common Real Estate Law Issues in Richmond

 Financing: Not too many individuals or small businesses in Richmond can purchase real estate with the cash on hand, simply because land is expensive, and few people have hundreds of thousands (or even millions) of dollars in the bank.
 In buying real estate, a mortgage is an outstanding solution for most people.
 Of course, you still have to pay the full price of the real estate you're buying, but a mortgage allows you to do this in installments, over a period of years.

 Zoning: Zoning laws regulate what types of structures can be built on given parcels of land.
 Generally, cities and towns are zoned in order to ensure that neighborhoods are clearly divided into residential, commercial, and industrial categories, to ensure that everyone who uses the land can make the best possible use of it, for their particular purpose

 Duty of Disclosure: Sellers of homes are bound by a legal duty to disclose defects in the home to prospective buyers, before they purchase the house.
 Any defect which the seller knows (or reasonably should know) about, and which cannot be discovered by the buyer through an ordinary inspection, must be disclosed to the buyer.

 Implied Warranties: Every lease of a residential unit in Richmond carries with it an implicit promise by the owner that the unit will meet some basic minimum requirements for human habitability.
 There are many factors that go into deciding if a unit is "habitable," but there are a few essentials, and they include running water, heat, electricity, and adequate shelter from the elements.

 Find a Richmond Lawyer that Specializes in Your Area of Need:

 Can a Richmond Real Estate Lawyer Help?